kaepek/calibration/README.md

 0. Run the [combination and smoothing procedure](#combination-and-smoothing-procedure)
 1. Run a direct fit:
     - If you have already run a TC procedure prior to this analysis you may run the following example command: `npm run fit-direct:raw --combination_identifier=lqwkwldkjpvgmrbeqcop`
-    - Otherwise you can directly obtain a fit using the following example command: `npm run fit-direct-solo:raw --run_ids=16sept_ccw,16sept_4_cw && npm run graph-direct-solo:raw`, you will obtain an output html, png and c++ file e.g. `combination-direct-comp2-fit-ewgtelyqvgfuvropsmif.csv.html`, `raw_reconstruction_direct_comp2_ewgtelyqvgfuvropsmif.png`, `combination-direct-comp2-fit-ewgtelyqvgfuvropsmif.cpp`
+    - Otherwise you can directly obtain a fit using the following example command: `npm run fit-direct-solo:raw --run_ids=16sept_ccw,16sept_4_cw && npm run graph-direct-solo:raw`, you will obtain an output html, png and c++ file e.g. `combination-direct-fit-ewgtelyqvgfuvropsmif.csv.html`, `raw_reconstruction_direct_comp2_ewgtelyqvgfuvropsmif.png`, `combination-direct-fit-ewgtelyqvgfuvropsmif.cpp`

 # Troubleshooting: